COOLHAWK416/SOCodeChallenge/README.md

 ## What is Fractionated Morse Code?

-- Fractionated Morse Code is a type of cipher that uses Morse code alphabet made from Science Olympiad.
+- Fractionated Morse Code is a type of cipher that uses Morse code alphabet.
 It includes Decryption and Encryption but decryption is used most in problems for
   Codebusters.
 - There will be a key in the table which wil help letter for morse code mapping.